pcubillos/bibmanager/docs/api.rst

 .. py:function:: req_input(prompt, options)
 .. code-block:: pycon

-    Query for an aswer to prompt message until the user provides a valid input (i.e., answer is in options).
+    Query for an answer to prompt message until the user provides a valid input (i.e., answer is in options).

     Parameters